 - Any cautionary statements (for example, “Not for use in veal calves”).

-- For food-producing animals, the labeling must also include the withdrawal, withholding, or discard period for food products made from treated animals.
+- For food-producing animals, the drug labeling must also include the withdrawal, withholding, or discard period for food products, such as milk, meat, or eggs, made from treated animals.

-Before prescribing an approved human or animal drug for an extra-label use in food-producing animals, you must:
+If you’re a food animal veterinarian, you should be aware of the additional requirements for extra-label drug use in food-producing animals.
+Before prescribing any approved human or animal drug for an extra-label use in food-producing animals, you must:

 - Carefully diagnose and evaluate the condition for which you are prescribing the drug;

-- Make sure your client maintains the identity of the treated animal, or animals, in the record;
+- Make sure procedures are in place so your client maintains the identity of the treated animal or animals;

 - Establish a substantially extended withdrawal period supported by appropriate scientific information.
 You may get this information from such sources as scientific literature, academia, or the Food Animal Residue Avoidance Databank (FARAD) ; and

-- Take measures to assure that no illegal drug residues occur.
-Your client must follow your established withdrawal period before marketing food products made from treated animals.
+- Take measures to assure that no illegal drug residues occur in the treated animal or animals.
+Your client must follow your established withdrawal period.

-- If scientific information on the safety of food products made from an animal treated with a human drug or an animal drug that is approved only for companion animals is not available, you must take appropriate measures to assure that the animal and its food products will not enter the human food supply.
+If you want to use a drug approved for people or a drug approved only for companion animals in food-producing animals, you must also have an appropriate medical rationale for using the drug.
+In addition, if scientific information is unavailable on the safety of food products made from animals treated with the particular drug, you must take appropriate measures to assure that the animal and its food products will not enter the human food supply.

-Remember, you may not prescribe an approved human drug for food-producing animals if there’s an animal drug approved for food-producing animals that you can prescribe for the particular extra-label use instead.
+Remember, you may not prescribe an approved human drug for food-producing animals if there’s an animal drug approved for food-producing animals that you can prescribe instead.

 Under the FD&C Act, an animal drug that is compounded using an unapproved drug or bulk drugs as the starting material is adulterated.
 An animal drug that is compounded using an approved human or animal drug as the starting material is not adulterated, and using such a drug is considered a legal extra-label use as long as all other conditions required by law are met.
-You can find these requirements in Sections 512(a)(4) and (5) of the FD&C Act and Title 21 of the CFR, Part 530.13.
-It’s important to note that Part 530.13 specifically states, “Nothing in this part shall be construed as permitting compounding from bulk drugs.”
+You can find these requirements in:

 Under the AMDUCA provisions, FDA has the right to prohibit extra-label uses of certain drugs in animals.
 The following drugs (both human and animal), families of drugs, and substances are prohibited from extra-label uses in all food-producing animals, including horses intended for human food: